Best usage-based billing platforms for AI in 2026: a direct comparison

 The platform you choose determines how much of this you own versus hand off to a vendor, and how much the infrastructure costs as your revenue grows.

-In 2026, most SaaS and AI companies run some form of hybrid pricing: a base subscription with usage components layered on top.
+As of July 2026, most SaaS and AI companies run some form of hybrid pricing: a base subscription with usage components layered on top.
 Pure pay-as-you-go is less common than it was in 2024.
+Solvimon's own metrics show the average number of billable items is closer to 5 in 2026.

 How to choose a usage-based billing platform